Innovation Office - people looking at sticky notes on a whiteboard

 Prakhar has done multiple projects using data science tools and machine learning algorithms.
 He was awarded first runner up prize in Data Science Competition 2019 at TAMU which involved time series forecasting of demand and revenue of a popular bike rental company based on Los Angeles.
 He also published two research papers in International Journals and worked as research associates at different organizations.

-Vicky Pridgen, Qualitative Researcher and Designer
+Vicky Pridgen, Qualitative Researcher and Civic Designer

 Vicky Pridgen